Agent Overview

 });

-// Now you'll receive all event types
+// Now receive all sub-agent events

 for await (const chunk of response.fullStream) {